 Children with a receptive language disorder can have difficulty with any of the following:

-- Understanding what gestures mean
+- Understanding meaning of gestures

 - Following directions